verrazzano/docs/content/en/docs/applications/_index.md

 ## ApplicationConfigurations
 An `ApplicationConfiguration` is a collection of references to `Components`.
 A set of `Traits` and `Scopes` can be applied to each `Component` reference.
-The platform uses these `Components`, `Traits` and `Scopes` to generate the final application resources during deployment.
+The platform uses these `Components`, `Traits`, and `Scopes` to generate the final application resources during deployment.

-The sample below show the high level structure of an `ApplicationConfiguration`.
+The following sample shows the high level structure of an `ApplicationConfiguration`.
 ```yaml
 apiVersion: core.oam.dev/v1alpha2
 kind: ApplicationConfiguration